isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Stay safe with ScamShield/Block and filter scams (iOS).md

 description: ""
 third_nav_title: Stay safe with ScamShield
 ---
+<p></p>
+<p>Scam calls and SMSes are pervasive threats that can have serious repercussions
+for individuals.
+These fraudulent communications often aim to deceive recipients into divulging personal information, such as financial details, passwords, or sensitive data.
+Scammers may impersonate legitimate organizations, government officials, create a sense of urgency, or offer enticing deals to manipulate individuals into falling victim to their schemes.</p>
+<p>They usually lead to various detrimental outcomes, including financial
+loss, identity theft, unauthorized access to personal accounts, and compromise of sensitive information.</p>
+<p>Protect yourself from the scam calls and SMSes by taking the following
+actions.</p>
+<p></p>
 <h3>Set up Scamshield iOS to block scam calls and SMSes</h3>
 <hr>
 <h4>How can I tell if ScamShield is working on my iOS phone?</h4>